 William George Cook was born on 5 May 1884 at Benson (then known as Bensington) in Oxfordshire, the eldest child of William James and Hannah Cook.
-They lived initially with his grandfather who was licensee of the Three Horseshoes in Benson but they later moved to Watlington where his father was a local carrier and horse dealer.
-He was sent back to Benson to work for his grandfather but on 1 March 1904 after a family argument he ran away and joined the Army at Reading.
+They lived initially with his great-grandfather who was licensee of the Three Horseshoes in Benson and William James took over the licence on his grandfather's death in 1887 but they later moved to Watlington where he was a local carrier and horse dealer.
+Young William was sent back to Benson to work for his grandfather on his farm at Littleworth but on 1 March 1904 after a family argument he ran away and joined the Army at Reading.
 The pony was quickly harnessed to the trap but his father and grandfather arrived too late to prevent his enlistment in Second Battalion, The Royal Berkshire Regiment.
 He was subsequently cut out of his grandfather’s will.

 When he was repatriated after the War he served with the battalion in the UK and Germany until he retired in 1930, having reached the rank of Colour Sergeant. as well as "Pip, Squeak and Wilfred" medals from the First World War he was also awarded the Long Service and Good Conduct medal.
 On his retirement from the Army he was also recommended for the Meritorious Service Medal but as this medal came with a pension the number of holders at any one time was limited and he had to wait until 1952 before he finally received it.